The ACM Student Research Competition (SRC)

-The ACM Student Research Competition (SRC), sponsored by Microsoft, offers a unique forum for undergraduate and graduate students to present their original research before a panel of judges and attendees at well-known ACM-sponsored and co-sponsored conferences.
+The ACM Student Research Competition (SRC) offers a unique forum for undergraduate and graduate students to present their original research before a panel of judges and attendees at well-known ACM-sponsored and co-sponsored conferences.

 Students can gain many tangible and intangible rewards from participating in one of ACM’s Student Research Competitions.
-With a generous sponsorship of $120,000 per competition year from Microsoft, the ACM Student Research Competition is an internationally recognized venue enabling undergraduate and graduate students to earn:
+The ACM Student Research Competition is an internationally recognized venue enabling undergraduate and graduate students to earn:

 - Awards: cash prizes, medals, and ACM student memberships

 - Prestige: Grand Finalists receive a monetary award and a Grand Finalist certificate that can be framed and displayed

 - Visibility: opportunities to meet with researchers in their field of interest and make important connections

 - Experience: opportunities to sharpen communication, visual, organizational, and presentation skills in preparation for the SRC experience

 "Woodpecker: Identifying and Fixing UI Display Issues in Mobile Application" (ICSE 2022)